Skynet (satellite): Skynet 6

-As of 2018, the MoD was specifying the replacement of Skynet 5, whose PFI programme ends in August 2022.
+In 2018, the MOD was specifying the replacement of Skynet 5, whose PFI programme ended in August 2022.
 Airbus Defence and Space will build a non-competitively sourced Skynet 6A satellite planned for a 2025 launch, as a transition to a new architecture.
-As of 2017, the PFI project was viewed as unlikely to be extended, as PFI contracting was then seen as generally poor value for taxpayers, and it had depleted MoD of satellite expertise which made specifying its replacement difficult.
+As of 2017, the PFI project was viewed as unlikely to be extended, as PFI contracting was then seen as generally poor value for taxpayers, and it had depleted MOD of satellite expertise which made specifying its replacement difficult.

 Skynet 6A is based on the Airbus Eurostar Neo satellite bus, using electric orbit raising and station keeping propulsion, and built at Airbus Stevenage and Portsmouth, England.
 It uses more radio frequencies for communication, and will have more capacity and versatility than Skynet 5 satellites.
 A contract for over £500 million was agreed in July 2020, including launch, testing and related ground operations improvements.
 Due to the delay in agreeing the Skynet 6A contract, preliminary contracts for initial design and to manufacture long lead items had been agreed earlier to prevent end-date slippage.
 Manufacture of 6A started in October 2021, and a Falcon 9 launch was booked with SpaceX for 2025.

 The vision for Skynet 6 is a flexible system architecture that combines UK government, allied and commercial satellites.
-The MoD has become a user of U.S. military constellations Advanced Extremely High Frequency (AEHF) and the Wideband Global Satcom (WGS) systems, and may become a partner in the Mobile User Objective System (MUOS).
+The MOD has become a user of U.S. military constellations Advanced Extremely High Frequency (AEHF) and the Wideband Global Satcom (WGS) systems, and may become a partner in the Mobile User Objective System (MUOS).
 Part of the enhanced capability would be to support data links to unmanned aerial vehicles and F-35B Lightning II aircraft.

-As of 2019, Skynet is the large part of the MoD Future Beyond Line of Sight Satellite Communications programme (FBLOS), which extends to 2041, and has four elements:
+As of 2019, Skynet is the large part of the MOD Future Beyond Line of Sight Satellite Communications programme (FBLOS), which extends to 2041, and has four elements: